denkasyanov/nd013-self-driving-car/README.md

 #### Problem
 Detection of lane lines on a video
 #### Solution
 Using [Canny edge detector](https://en.wikipedia.org/wiki/Canny_edge_detector) and [Hough transform](https://en.wikipedia.org/wiki/Hough_transform) implementations from [OpenCV](https://opencv.org/) I extracted candidate lane lines from individual frames based on level of confidence and assumptions about spatial characteristics (position, angle and length).
-The final lane lines **in the individual frame** are weighted averages of the frame's candidate lines (longer candidates have larger weights).
-Resulting lane lines **on the video** are averages of the final lane lines from current and several previous individual frames.
+The final lane lines **in the individual frame** were weighted averages of the frame's candidate lines (longer candidates had larger weights).
+Resulting lane lines **on the video** were averages of the final lane lines from current and several previous individual frames.
 All variables were manually tuned
 #### Demo
 Simple Case - https://youtu.be/En4_FAs5c-s
 More Advanced Case - https://youtu.be/5emFX8R4zpA